bikeshaving/crank/docs/WIP.md

 ```

 ## Components
-So far, we’ve only rendered intrinsic elements directly, but eventually, we’ll want to group parts of this element tree into reusable “components.”
-In Crank, all components are functions which take props and produce elements; there is no class-based interface.
+So far, we’ve only rendered intrinsic elements directly, but eventually, we’ll want to group parts of this element tree into reusable *components.* In Crank, all components are functions which are passed props and produce elements; there is no class-based interface or template language.
 These functions are called by creating elements with the functions as tags.

 ### Basic Components
 ```js